minnojs/minno-time/src/0.3/tutorials/overview.md

 description: PI Player builds and runs experiments with time-sensitive tasks over the Internet.
 ---

-PI Player builds and runs experiments with time-sensitive tasks over the Internet.
+Minno-time builds and runs experiments with time-sensitive tasks over the Internet.
 It is written in JavaScript and is built to be extremely versatile and customizable.
 Researchers can program their own studies by writing scripts in a language that PIP can understand.
 Those scripts are written as JavaScript objects.
 This format allows writing simple and straightforward scripts using a constrained scripting language.
 The format also allows advanced users to easily create complex and dynamic scripts using in-line JavaScript.

 ### Central Concepts